April 13 & 14: ASK JULIE: ONLINE Q & A SESSIONS OPEN MIKE

 "Change comes from power.
 Power comes from the organization."

-Sal Alinsky, the father of grassroots organizing
+Sal Alinsky, the father of grassroots political organizing

 Power in the lawmaking arena comes from "electioneering," that is, an issue group's ability to impact the outcome of elections.
 Only political groups can electioneer--charities cannot.
 A political group signals to lawmakers that advocates of the issue are not naive or amateurs, that they understand how to wield power, that they know how to play to win.
 Every other issue pursues legislation through political organizations, because it works.